 50th Anniversary Celebration of the Reunification in Jerusalem

-On today's sunny morning on Jerusalem's Mount Scopus, the mood was jubilant as the crowd came together for the official Celebration of the 50th Anniversary of the Reunification of Hadassah Hospital Mt.
+On May 25, 2017, a sunny morning atop Jerusalem's Mount Scopus, the mood was jubilant as the crowd came together for the official Celebration of the 50th Anniversary of the Reunification of Hadassah Hospital Mt.
 Scopus and Hadassah Hospital Ein Kerem.

 These personal stories recollect that day in June, 1967 when Jerusalem was unified and the announcement came that "the Kotel is in our hands", when a young couple on their honeymoon helped to clean up Hadassah Mt.
 Scopus, and when a Hadassah research professor went back to Mt.
 Scopus and found his notebooks still intact after 19 years.
 These stories and others help bring Hadassah's practical Zionism to life and enable us to honor this proud moment in Hadassah's history.